 We have hilarious stories about all our jobs – some jobs bring excitement and die down, while some bring frustration and then bring joy…some post are empty while for some we have a queue.

-Campus Medic - Taking care of all medical needs of community members at the campus.
-One child was falling falling sick frequently, so he became the perfect choice for campus medic - understanding diseases, home remedies and other treatments.
+Campus Medic – Taking care of all the medical needs of community members at the campus.
+One child was falling sick frequently 8yrs old, so he became the perfect choice for campus medic – understanding diseases, home remedies, and other treatments.

-Menu Manager - Bringing new recipes from various cultures.
-The job included understanding about the food, researching about food, making samples and bringing variety in our menu.
-We have realized that some jobs are meant as "short-term" and menu manager is one of them.
+Menu Manager – Bringing new recipes from various cultures.
+The job included understanding the food, researching food, making samples, and bringing variety in our menu.
+We have realized that some jobs are meant as “short-term” and the menu manager is one of them.
 We often have this post empty.
 But whosoever took this job, we relished new recipes.
-The post is waiting for long-term commitments to fulfill our needs of a healthy, balanced, nutritious and tasty menu.
+The post is waiting for long-termcommitments to fulfill our needs of a healthy, balanced, nutritious, and tasty menu.

-Campus Tailor - Loose buttons or torn pants...you can connect with campus tailor for clothes repairing.
-After a long absence, our tailor is little regular, piles of repairing clothes are almost zero now.
+Campus Tailor – Loose buttons or torn pants…you can connect with campus tailor for clothes repairing.
+After a long absence, our tailor, a 13yrs old is a little regular, piles of repairing clothes are almost zero now.

-Pets Pals - Yes, we need pals for our pets.
-Pet Pal job is looking into their food, play, medical, growth and overall well being.
-The pet pal is understanding his own needs, struggling to understand research and its findings, we are still waiting to get variety in the menu of our pets.
+Pets Pals – Yes, we need pals for our pets.
+Pet Pal job is looking into their food, play, medical, growth, and overall well being.
+The pet pal,10yrs old, is understanding his own needs, struggling to understand research and its findings, we are still waiting to get variety in the menu of our pets.
 Medical care was attended immediately with utmost responsibility and understood in detail.

-Aarohi Accountant - You can't miss meeting our accountant when you visit the campus.
-From money management to entry into software all was learned while on the job.
-We do have some goof-ups but its very much managed, most of the times our balance is matching.
+Aarohi Accountant – You can’t miss meeting our accountant,11yrs old when you visit the campus.
+From money management to entry into the software all was learned while on the job.
+We do have some goof-upsbut it’s very much managed, most of the time our balance is matching.
 We are doing good.

-Captain Veggie - Growing and eating our own vegetables is one of our dreams.
-Captain Veggie working on making this dream true while learning from scratch what all goes in growing!
+Captain Veggie – Growing and eating our own vegetables is one of our dreams.
+Captain Veggie working on making this dream true while learning from scratch what all goes into growing!

-Campus Baker - We want to make our bread, cookies, and cakes.
+Campus Baker – We want to make our bread, cookies, and cakes.
 A team of enthusiastic bakers baking every week.
-We don't know how to bake a bread, but we are determined to bake.
-We had burnt cakes, half cokked cakes, sugary syrups for icing, hard crust...and finally eatable baked cake for bday parties, Apple pie, Cookies, baked potato chips and our own bread.
-Rocket wood fired oven is not easy to work, it needs an understanding of energy and patience of slow baking.
+We don’t know how to bake bread, but we are determined to bake.
+We had burnt cakes, half-cooked cakes, sugary syrups for the icing, hard crust…and finally eatable baked cake for bday parties, Apple pie, Cookies, baked potatochips, and our own bread.
+Rocket wood-fired oven is not easy to work, it needs an understanding of energy and patienceof slow baking.
 The recipe needs not only copying but also understanding of fractions (1/2 tbs and 1/3tbs are all jumbling).

-Ah! as a facilitator it's more time consuming, require more efforts, and PATIENCE to get work done by all the learners on the job.
-But as said by Art Williams "It's not going to be easy, but it's going to be worth it" keeps us alive to mentor and create more jobs at Aarohi!
+Ah! as a facilitator it’s more timeconsuming, requires more effort, and PATIENCE to get work done by all the learners on the job.
+But as said by Art Williams “It’s not going to be easy, but it’s going to be worth it” keeps us alive to mentor and create more jobs at Aarohi!